kingfavourjudah/tch-rs-demo/README.md

 ## Overview

-This project demonstrates basic tensor operations using PyTorch's C++ API through Rust bindings.
-It creates a simple tensor, performs arithmetic operations, and prints the results.
+This project provides a comprehensive demonstration of machine learning capabilities in Rust using PyTorch's C++ API through the tch-rs library.
+It showcases:

+- Fundamental tensor operations and linear algebra
+- Training a linear regression model from scratch
+- Building and training a neural network to solve the XOR problem
+- Gradient-based optimization using the Adam optimizer
+- Automatic differentiation for backpropagation

+Perfect for learning how to integrate PyTorch with Rust for high-performance machine learning applications.

 ## Prerequisites